AlexandrePalo/TrailBlazer/frontEnd/README.md

 ### Preleminaries

 Be sure to have NodeJs and yarn installed (or npm).
-In this tutorial, we assume that you have `yarn` installed.
-If this is not the case and you prefer to use `npm`, just replace every `yarn` command by `npm`.

 ### Packages installation